OldPain2Go®

 Answer.
 Yes it can with a client who is positively wanting to be pain-free.

 Answer.
 Your pain is unique to you and so is your perception of its level.
-At the end of a review session you may have a change in that perception to record one of three things: Zero Pain, Reduced Pain or, No Change.
+At the end of a session you may have a change in that perception to record one of three things: Zero Pain, Reduced Pain or, No Change.
+Studies show a high proportion of people leave totally free of pain.
+However, as with all bodily issues there can never be a guarantee, only that we will do our best to help you set yourself free.

 No. Pain is a message that once it has alerted you to the problem, and you have done all you can, it is usually no longer needed.
 Think of a fire alarm, once the fire is out, the alarm bell gets switched off as the alarm is reset.
 Making it alert again for new fires once the initial fire is out, even if it has caused damage!
 Our pain is usually noticeably lower as we start to heal so that we can notice a pain message indicating if it isn't healing.

 Answer.
 Yes, it may.
 Just think about this for a moment, if you are prescribed strong pain tablets or injections that is the medical profession saying that the pain is not necessary!
-Pain killers do not stop the pain message being sent out they simply interfere with it reaching the part of the body where it is intended to indicate a problem.
+Pain killers do not stop the pain message being sent out they simply interfere with it being registered as a lower threat.

 Answer.
 Yes, it may.
 The old pain message has done its job and alerted you and the medical profession to the problem.
-If that old pain message was no longer perceivable it will allow new pain to arrive as is needed to alert you to a new problem or a worsening condition.
+If that old pain message was no longer perceivable, it will allow new pain to arrive as is needed to alert you to a new problem or a worsening condition.
+It is a safer option to be free of chronic pain than stay in it whilst it disguises any new need for pain.

 Answer.
 When pain is first triggered it forms a neural pathway in your brain, which fades quickly if the pain is short term.
 However, if the pain continues it builds up an increasingly stronger neural connection almost like a neural motorway.
 This is the same way we learn to run things automatically.
 Unfortunately, we are learning the wrong thing.
-Pain does not have an end date stamped on it, and it may "forget" to re-evaluate or turn off.
+Pain does not have an end date stamped on it, and it may "not re-evaluate" unless prompted to do so, to re-evaluate and reset.
 There is also an issue with sensitivity to pain that it builds over time.
-However, the brain has neuroplasticity and can change rapidly to new circumstances and understanding.
+However, the brain has neuroplasticity, which means it can adapt and can change rapidly to new circumstances and understanding.

 Answer.
-The longer you have had the pain, the more likely it is that it no longer serves a purpose, you are aware of it, nothing can be done (medically) and your doctor prescribes pain relief.
+The longer you have had the pain, the more likely it is that it no longer serves a currently useful purpose, you are aware of it, nothing can be done (medically) and your doctor prescribes pain relief.
 These are all signs that the old pain message is redundant.
 All that is required is for your unconscious to be convinced that it no longer serves a purpose and it will change its opinion over needing that old pain.
+We experience pain in a split second when it is needed and it can go just as fast when it stops being generated.

 Answer.
 No, the practitioner may help you deal with all issues at the same time or tackle the most problematic pain issue first and then ask for the others issues to do likewise.
 It may take more time so the practitioner should be made aware in advance so as to allow sufficient time for your session.